kbirk/esper/README.md

 ### VertexPackages

-Interleaving vertex attributes and correctly defining the attribute pointers manually is tedious and prone to frustrating user errors.
-Vertex packages simplify this and coalesce multiple arrays into a single interleaved Float32Array while providing the correct attribute pointers.
+Interleaving vertex attributes and manually defining the attribute pointers is tedious and prone to frustrating user errors.
+Vertex packages simplify this and coalesce multiple arrays into a single interleaved Float32Array while determining the correct attribute pointers.

     // Create interleaved vertex buffers using vertex packages. var vertexPackage = new esper.VertexPackage([